 The bill amends Chapter 5-86 of the General Laws in Rhode Island, which governs the licensing of applied behavior analysts.
 It changes the name of "applied behavior assistant analyst" to "assistant applied behavior analyst" and makes several updates to ensure consistency in the certification language for behavioral analysts.

-The bill provides exemptions for certain professionals, such as teachers and social workers, allowing them to perform their duties without needing a license as applied behavior analysts.
-It permits individuals to offer applied behavior analysis services to immediate family members or as caregivers without representing themselves as licensed professionals.
-Additionally, it allows out-of-state licensed behavior analysts to provide services in Rhode Island for a limited number of days each year without obtaining a local license.
+Additionally, the bill provides exemptions for certain professionals, such as teachers and social workers, allowing them to perform their duties without needing a license as applied behavior analysts.
+It permits individuals to offer applied behavior analysis services to immediate family members or as caregivers without a license, provided they do not misrepresent their qualifications.
+The bill also allows out-of-state licensed applied behavior analysts to practice in Rhode Island for a limited number of days each year without obtaining a local license.